powertac/powertac-server/server-distribution/README.txt

 Tournament Manager.

-Configuration is by command-line options or the equivalent data in a web form and by a configuration file.
+Configuration is by command-line options or the equivalent data in a web form, and by a configuration file.
 Note that a number of these options refer to the Tournament Manager, which is not yet released.
 See https://github.com/powertac/powertac-server/wiki/Tournament-Scheduler